 NOW TV streaming

 NOW TV is one of the UK’s biggest streaming services, offering a wide range of movies, box sets, live sports and more.
-There are five different NOW TV ‘passes’ – Entertainment, Sky Cinema, Sky Sports, Kids and hayu – each requiring a separate subscription.
+There are four different NOW TV ‘memberships’ – Entertainment, Cinema, Sports and Hayu – each requiring a separate subscription.

 In this guide we’ll tell you everything you need to know about streaming NOW TV including how to sign up, what devices you can use to watch the service and the type of things you can expect to watch.
 We’ll also take a look at the newest offering from the streaming service – NOW TV Boost.